-Skip to the content
+Skip to main content Skip to footer

-Cancers we treat
+Cancers we Treat

 The malignant bone disease service (bone cancer) at University Hospitals of North Midlands cares for patients with sarcoma, secondary bone cancer and metastatic spinal cord compression.
 Members of the team include orthopaedic and spinal surgeons, radiologists, oncologists and nurse specialists and care is discussed in a multidisciplinary team meeting.